Bholaa

 Bholaa is a 2023 Indian Hindi-language action thriller film directed by Ajay Devgn and produced by Devgn Films, Reliance Entertainment, T-Series Films and Dream Warrior Pictures.
-It is a remake of the 2019 Tamil film Kaithi and stars Ajay Devgn, alongside Tabu, Deepak Dobriyal, Sanjay Mishra, Gajraj Rao and Vineet Kumar.
+It is a remake of the 2019 Tamil film Kaithi and stars Devgn alongside Tabu, Deepak Dobriyal, Sanjay Mishra, Gajraj Rao and Vineet Kumar.
 The music was composed by Ravi Basrur, while cinematography and editing were handled by Aseem Bajaj and Dharmendra Sharma.

 Principal photography took place from January 2022 to January 2023 in Mumbai, Hyderabad, Varanasi and Chennai.

 Bholaa was released on 30 March 2023 to mixed reviews from critics and grossed ₹111 crore worldwide.

 Plot

 SP Diana Joseph captures members of the Sikka Gang and confiscates a haul of cocaine worth ₹1,000 crore.
 Abbas Ali, an undercover officer known as Raunak, has joined Ashwathama "Ashu", the co-leader of the Sikka Gang.
 Raunak gives information about Ashu to Diana, while Ashu seeks help from corrupt NCB officer Devraj Subramaniam, who instructs another officer Deep Singh to add rohypnol, known for its use as a date rape drug, to drinks made for cops at the farewell party of IG Jayant Malik.
 Diana does not partake due to medication, but everyone else falls unconscious.

 A prisoner named Bholaa has been released from prison and Diana tries to convince him to drive a truck taking the sedated cops to the hospital and later on to Laalganj police station.
 Although reluctant at first, Bholaa agrees.
 Meanwhile, Ashu hires a bounty on Diana and the rest of her police force.
 As Diana, Bholaa and sidekick Kadchi drive to the hospital, they are attacked by various gangs.
 Deep Singh, who has hidden with the sedated officers, provides them with the location updates.
 A cat-and-mouse game ensues in which Bholaa kills the goons.
 Ashu also sends his gang to attack the police station and to free his brother Nithari, who was caught with the cocaine.

 Constable Angad Yadav, who was recently transferred to Laalganj police station, gets assigned by Diana to defend the station.
 When Ashu arrives with his gang, they try to breach the station, which is barricaded by Yadav and some students.
 Diana is nearly tricked into ordering the release of the prisoners, but she realizes that it was a trap set by Nithari.
 Ashu manages to get inside the police station, but Yadav and the students manage to arrest him.
 One of the student Chetan gets strangled to death by Ashu's gang and Yadav kills Ashu.
 Diana contacts medics to provide an emergency ambulance at a temple of Lord Shiva.